 - The crest of the naval shore base HMS Victory

-This was the name given to the shore base of Portsmouth Naval Barrack.
+HMS Victory was the name given to the shore base of Portsmouth Naval Barrack.
 The barracks opened in 1903, when the C in C Portsmouth moved from HMS Excellent to HMS Victory (the ship) then to the shore.
 The shore barracks were then named HMS Victory.
-(Today called HMS Nelson)
+(Today called HMS Nelson).

 "Mrs W Bull of Hazeldene, Church Street, Hungerford, received the news that her two sons, Frank and Albert, were wounded and are now at the Northern General Hospital, Lincoln.